amylaurence1/get-help-with-tech/app/views/devices_guidance/4g_user_guidance.md

 4G wireless routers provided by DfE use a filtering system that blocks inappropriate content and limits searching to the ‘Safe Search’ supported by popular search engines.
 The router is also set up to comply with privacy and human rights legislation.

-Users should get in touch with their school or local authority contact if they’re unable to access content required for remote education.
+If users are unable to access content required for remote education they should get in touch with their school or local authority contact.

 Parents and guardians of the young people making use of these devices should be aware of advice on supervising internet use by children.
 Support for parents and carers to keep children safe from online harm is available at [https://www.gov.uk/guidance/safeguarding-and-remote-education-during-coronavirus-covid-19#communicating-with-parents-carers-and-pupils](https://www.gov.uk/guidance/safeguarding-and-remote-education-during-coronavirus-covid-19#communicating-with-parents-carers-and-pupils).